draios/infra-action-patch-upstream/README.md

         upstream_ref: master
 ```

-Perform all checks on pull requests and remove files from the upstream repository
+Patch files from upstream repository and remove some not needed files

 ```yaml
 jobs: